Last updated on January 21st, 2019

 What Is a Class 14 Trademark?

-Class 14 protects a few different types of goods.
-The main goods in trademark class 14 are precious metals and their alloys, jewelry, precious and semi-precious stones, and horological and chronometric instruments.
-There is a complete list of items included in class 14 online on the WIPO’s Nice Classification.
+Class 14 protects goods such as precious metals and their alloys, jewelry, precious and semi-precious stones, and horological and chronometric instruments.

 Precious Metals and Alloys

-In addition to the metals used to make jewelry, jewelry itself is included in class 14.
-Some examples include: cuff links; tie accessories; key rings or chains; jewelry charms, boxes, findings, and rolls; bracelets, amulets, badges, beads, earrings, medals, necklaces, rings, and pins.
+In addition to the metals used to make jewelry, jewelry itself is also included in Class 14.

 Precious and Semi-Precious Stones